theDavidBarton/puppeteer-daily-menu-scraper/readme.md

 ### Install packages

 You will need Node v7.6.0 or greater to run the scripts in this repo.
+And v8.9.4 or greater to run puppeteer with Firefox.

 via Yarn:
 ```shell_session